 How to plan a perfect day trip from Florence to Pisa

-The most popular things to see in the Pisa are all located in Piazza del Duomo, or Campo dei Miracoli.
+The most popular things to see in the Pisa are all located in Piazza del Duomo or Campo dei Miracoli, one of the most iconic squares in Italy.
 So for a quick jaunt without delving too deep into the local attractions, a day trip to Pisa can be enough.

 How to get to Pisa from Florence